Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 The Swiss Consumer Credit Act (FLCC) regulates the granting of personal loans between CHF 500 and CHF 80,000 to protect consumers from over-indebtedness and ensure transparency in the credit market.
 The FLCC excludes interest-free and fee-free loans as well as mortgages or loans with typical bank collateral as security.

-Important consumer protection measures of the law include a 14-day right of withdrawal, the right to early repayment of the loan without additional fees, a ban on aggressive advertising, a statutory maximum interest rate, the obligation for the lender to check solvency, and an obligation to report all loans granted to the Central Office for Credit Information (ZEK).
+Important consumer protection measures of the consumer credit law include a 14-day right of withdrawal, the right to early repayment of the loan, a ban on aggressive advertising, a statutory maximum interest rate, the obligation to check solvency, and an obligation to report all granted loans to the Central Office for Credit Information (ZEK).

-Lenders are also subject to other legal regulations, such as the Swiss Code of Obligations, the Data Protection Act, the Banking Act, and the Anti-Money Laundering Act, which together form a thorough system of regulation and protection for consumers and lenders.
+Besides the Federal Law on Consumer Credit, lenders are subject to the Swiss Code of Obligations, the Data Protection Act, the Banking Act, and the Anti-Money Laundering Act.

 Table of Contents